csstree/csstree/README.md

 - **Detailed parsing with an adjustable level of detail**

   By default CSSTree parses CSS as detailed as possible, i.e. each single logical part is representing with its own AST node (see [AST format](docs/ast.md) for all possible node types).
-The parsing detail level can be changed through [parser options](docs/parsing.md#parsesource-options), for example, you can disable parsing of selectors or declarations for component parts.
+The parsing detail level can be changed through [parser options](docs/parsing.md#parsesource-options), for example, you can disable parsing of selectors or declaration values for component parts.

 - **Tolerant to errors by design**

   Parser behaves as [spec says](https://www.w3.org/TR/css-syntax-3/#error-handling): "When errors occur in CSS, the parser attempts to recover gracefully, throwing away only the minimum amount of content before returning to parsing as normal".
-The only thing the parser departs from the specification is that it doesn't throw away bad content, but wraps it in the special nodes, which allows processing it later.
+The only thing the parser departs from the specification is that it doesn't throw away bad content, but wraps it in a special node type (`Raw`) that allows processing it later.

 - **Fast and efficient**